Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Juni 2025 22.31.16 UTC
+- WIB: Rabu, 11 Juni 2025 23.36.35 UTC
-- WITA: Rabu, 11 Juni 2025 23.31.16 UTC
+- WITA: Kamis, 12 Juni 2025 00.36.35 UTC
-- WIT: Kamis, 12 Juni 2025 00.31.16 UTC
+- WIT: Kamis, 12 Juni 2025 01.36.35 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational